 They aspire for this community to conduct groundbreaking and innovative research, and they hope for this research to contribute to the development of the Commonwealth and the country.

-This college at the University of Massachusetts Amherst also offers a diverse selection of courses with dedicated teachers and career advisors.
+This college also offers a diverse selection of courses with dedicated teachers and career advisors.
 It also offers the academic rigor and individual attention of a liberal arts college within the vibrant community of a prominent research university.

 The unique culture at Isenberg sparks community and collaboration, sharpening the skills to be dynamic team players and bold leaders.
 Their entrepreneurial spirit encourages students to manage the enormous challenges of the modern-day business environment creatively.

 CNS excels in interdisciplinary research in the life, environmental, computational, and physical sciences that touch lives.
 The 400 faculty members of the college who work across thirteen departments and two schools are awarded half of the total academic research grants.

 Thomson Reuters surveys list them among the leading scientific minds of the world.
 CNS faculty are correspondingly dedicated to efficient teaching and committed to mentoring its 7,000 undergraduates.

 The College Of Nursing develops students to practice in a comprehensive variety of healthcare environments.
 It develops nursing leaders and researchers to teach the coming generations.

 The students use state-of-the-art technology and techniques, while the faculty members use advanced clinical skills and innovative research in their teaching.